UNM Office of the Provost & EVP for Academic Affairs

 3.6 Options for Advertisement

-• Complete Ad includes: Minimum and preferred qualifications and information about UNM, our commitment to excellence and equity & inclusion, and information about New Mexico is recommended.
+- Complete Ad includes: Minimum and preferred qualifications and information about UNM, our commitment to excellence, and information about New Mexico is recommended.

 3.7 Recruitment Methods

-The University is committed to retaining and attracting a strong and diverse faculty.
-Every recruitment provides an opportunity to diversify our faculty and enhance our academic mission by recruiting and retaining individuals who will further support our academic mission and student success.
+The University is committed to retaining and attracting a strong and highly qualified faculty.
+Every recruitment provides an opportunity to enhance our academic mission by recruiting and retaining individuals who will further support our academic mission and student success.
 Search Committees and Hiring Officials should demonstrate this commitment during the recruitment period by identifying their recruitment plan.
 Below are additional requirements that should be included:

-• National recruitment/publication resource and/or website, other than UNMJobs must be identified for all faculty recruitments.
+- National recruitment/publication resources and/or websites, other than UNMJobs must be identified for all faculty recruitments.
 However, for temporary part-time faculty the recruitment area might be related to geographic location, such as regional, state, county and/or local.

-• Targeted recruitment must be conducted for each of the protected groups (Women, Asian, African American, American Indian, Hispanic, Individuals with Disabilities and Veterans) for all vacancies.
+- Targeted recruitment must be conducted for Individuals with Disabilities and Veterans for all vacancies.

-• The University has also identified other possible recruitment resources at https://hr.unm.edu/advertising-resources.
-This resource page includes targeted recruitment resources for women, minorities, individuals with disabilities and veterans, as well as other protected groups.
+- The University has also identified other possible recruitment resources at https://hr.unm.edu/advertising-resources.
+This resource page includes targeted recruitment resources for individuals with disabilities and veterans.

-• Contacting professional colleagues from other institutions to identify recent doctoral recipients, including women and ethnic minorities, as potential candidates is strongly encouraged.
+- Contacting professional colleagues from other institutions to identify recent doctoral recipients, as potential candidates is strongly encouraged.

 Step 4: Oversight of Search

-All searches for regular faculty positions (tenured, tenure-track, or lecturer positions) must adhere to the following:
+All searches for continuing faculty positions (tenured, tenure-track, or lecturer positions) must adhere to the following:

 4.1 Screening and Managing Applicant Pool/Completing the Hire

-The search committee is responsible for screening applicants based on the advertised qualifications and recommend applicants for interview and assist the hiring official with identifying the most qualified candidate(s).
+The search committee is responsible for screening applicants based on the advertised qualifications, to recommend applicants for interview, and to assist the hiring official with identifying the most qualified candidate(s).
 Each search presents an opportunity to market the University to potential faculty.
 A well-managed search will reflect well on the University and applicants who feel that they have been treated in a courteous and respectful manner during a search process.
 Search committees must treat all applicants consistently and fairly and communicate their status at the appropriate time.

 4.1.1 Screening candidates based on minimum and preferred qualifications